 President

 Veronica Morris lives in South Carolina and has been using service dogs since 2005.
 She trained all of her service dogs herself, including her current fourth service dog in training—a Japanese Chin named Felix.
 Her previous service dogs were Sabrina, Ollivander, and Hestia, with one wash-out named Alice who is a beloved pet.
 Veronica has a BS in Biology and an MS in Genetics and Molecular Biology from the University of North Carolina at Chapel Hill, and a PhD in Environmental Science, Policy, and Management from the University of California at Berkeley.
-Veronica also volunteers for Advocates for Service Animal Partners and NAMI Piedmont Tri-County.
+Veronica also volunteers for Advocates for Service Animal Partners.
 Veronica is excited to work with and support members of the service dog community through PSDP, and is particularly interested in training facilitation and community support.

 Vice President